GracjanGoral/ISLE/README.md

 ### 3. Task Flexibility
 In addition to the predefined tasks, this construction of dataset allows the definition of any task that requires selecting options such as "Yes" or "No" (referred to as `"isle-brick"`), or selecting a number (referred to as `"isle-dots"`).
-This means you can define another task with the dataset name, either `"isle-brick"` or `"isle-dots"`, that requires selecting either a yes/no option or a numerical value.
+This means you can define another task with the dataset name, either `"isle-brick"` or `"isle-dots"`, which requires selecting either a yes/no option or a numerical value.
 ## Running Evaluation

 Execute your script with the necessary parameters: